 Madrid reached the last four in drama 5-6 v FK Crvena zvezda, 1974/75 European Cup Winners’ Cup quarterfinal Liverpool

 Liverpool’s record in two visits to Kyiv is W1 D1 L0 F3 A2.
-Danny Murphy and Steven Gerrard struck as a Reds team coached Phil Thompson, with manager Gérard Houllier absent for health reasons, won 2-1 against Dynamo at the Dynamo Stadium in the 2001/02 Uefa Champions League first group stage.
-Rafael Benítez’s side then drew 1-1 with Maccabi Haifa FC at the same venue – that time renamed the Valeriy Lobanovskiy Stadium – in the third quliafying round of the 2006-07 competition, Peter Crouch their scorer to complete a 3-2 aggregate triumph.
+Danny Murphy and Steven Gerrard struck as a Reds team coached by Phil Thompson, with manager Gérard Houllier absent for health reasons, won 2-1 against Dynamo at the Dynamo Stadium in the 2001/02 Uefa Champions League first group stage.
+Rafael Benítez’s side then drew 1-1 with Maccabi Haifa FC at the same venue – by that time renamed the Valeriy Lobanovskiy Stadium – in the third quliafying round of the 2006-07 competition, Peter Crouch their scorer to complete a 3-2 aggregate triumph.

 The Reds have already faced Spanish opposition this season, drawing home (2-2) and away (3-3) with Sevilla FC; they let slip a 3-0 halftime lead in the second game in Spain.